Flawless, Seamless I

 Contact: info@margemonko.com

 Marge Monko (b.
-1976) is a visual artist who lives and works in Tallinn.
+1976) is a visual artist and filmmaker who lives and works in Tallinn.
 She has studied at the Estonian Academy of Arts, University of Applied Arts Vienna, and Higher Institute for Contemporary Art (HISK) in Ghent.
 Monko works with photography, video, and installation.
 Her works are inspired by historical images and theories of psychoanalysis, feminism, and visual culture.
-She works as a professor in the Department of Photography at the Estonian Academy of Arts.

 Download CV